LukasWoodtli/WebPage/content/domain_driven_design.md

 The code as well as the domain model need constant refinement and refactoring.

 Working on the model and improving it is an continuous effort.
-Therefore it’s important to keep all the parts of the system aligned and up to date with the model.
+Therefore it's important to keep all the parts of the system aligned and up to date with the model.

 The code needs to be flexible to allow to introduce new concepts.
 If the code is not flexible enough it needs to be refactored and improved.